 Article I: Name and Object

-Section 1.1 This organization shall be known as the IEEE Magnetics Society.
+Section 1.1 The organization shall be known as the IEEE Magnetics Society, hereinafter called the "Society."

 Section 1.2 The objectives of the Society shall be to provide for the professional scientific, literary, and educational needs of its membership in the field of magnetic devices and related topics as defined in the Field of Interest in Article II.
 Within this Field of Interest, the Society shall strive for the advancement of the theory and practice of electrical and electronics engineering and the allied arts and sciences, and the maintenance of a high professional standing among its members.
 All activities and operations shall be in consonance with the IEEE Constitution, Bylaws, and Policies, and the Operations Manual of the Technical Activities Board, hereinafter called the "TAB."